weaversa/cryptol-course/labs/Transposition/ScytaleAnswers.md

 similar transposition for any message length and rod diameter?

-Our strategy will be to rephrase scytale to operate over a `PermutationMapping` (from `lab::Transposition::Transposition`) with the number of padding characters necessary to reach a multiple of the rod diameter, then use `unpad` to reduce that mapping back down to the original message length.
+Our strategy will be to rephrase scytale to operate over a permutation mapping with the number of padding characters necessary to reach a multiple of the rod diameter, then use `unpad` to reduce that mapping back down to the original message length.
 To support this, Cryptol defines type operators `/^` and `%^` to denote the number of blocks and padding length, respective, given message and block size.
 Revisiting the earlier example, `"ATTACKDAWN"` is length 10, requiring 4 blocks of 2 padding characters to divide into blocks of size 3:

 ```sh
 labs::Transposition::ScytaleAnswers> `numBlocks:Integer where type numBlocks = 10 /^ 3